uxthings/popicons/README.md

 ```

 > [!NOTE]
-> Note that the npm CLI saves icons as source code e.g. `popicons.tsx`, so that it's easier to move between devices.
+> The npm CLI saves icons as source code e.g. `popicons.tsx`, so that it's easier to move between devices.
 You can technically set `--outdir` to `--outdir=node_modules` but this is not recommended because icons won't automatically be installed when calling `npm i`.

 ### Import Popicons from the npm CLI